E-commerce 10 min read

 Here’s a list of where you can fix the issues you’re seeing in Google Merchant Center:

-- If you’re just starting out and want to get everything perfect, watch these first-time setup guides on YouTube:
+• If you’re just starting out and want to get everything perfect, watch these first-time setup guides on YouTube:

-- Your product data on your website: if you need help with this, speak to your developer or reach out to us.
+• Your product data on your website: if you need help with this, speak to your developer or reach out to us.

-- Your product feed from your website (most common for WordPress/WooComerce sites): if you need help with this, speak to your developer or reach out to us.
+• Your product feed from your website (most common for WordPress/WooComerce sites): if you need help with this, speak to your developer or reach out to us.

-- In each affected product in Google Merchant Center: this can be fast and easy – if you’ve only got one or two issues which need resolving, they can be extremely straightforward.
+• In each affected product in Google Merchant Center: this can be fast and easy – if you’ve only got one or two issues which need resolving, they can be extremely straightforward.

-- In Google Merchant Center using feed rules
+• In Google Merchant Center using feed rules.

-Need help with your Shopping Campaign?
+Need help with your Google Shopping problems or campaign strategy?

 How Google Shopping Works

-When you think of Google Ads, you normally think of keywords for targeting, however with shopping ads this isn’t the case.
-Google uses your product names to show you products to variety of users for a variety of searches.
-This is why tools like feed optimise exists because whilst you product title might be perfect for your website, it’s not nessasaraly right for a Google Shopping ads strategy.
-You might want clean, clear and concise product titles on your website, but to attract more relevant people these product titles might need adjusting so that your primary terms are listed first, the target keyword gets included or anything else.
-The reason for prioritising what comes first in product titles for Google shopping is that most results have and hit the character limits and so businesses need to identify the most important information to ensure users are more likely to see it which will lead to more clicks and hopefully sales.
+When you think of Google Ads, you normally think of keywords for targeting, however with Shopping ads this isn’t the case.
+Google uses your product names to show you products to a variety of users for a variety of searches.
+This is why tools like Feed Optimise exists because whilst you product title might be perfect for your website, it’s not necessarily right for a Google Shopping ads strategy.

-So if the product title is so important why should you worry about the Brand, GTIN and MPN being set?
-Well, these unique product identifiers allow Google to show your products and product variants side-by-side with competitors accurately and will likely lead to improved click-through rates (CTR)and sales.
-Not only this, for specific searches Google often shows what’s called a rich snippet results which show the product and then lists all of the companies and prices within it, whereas for broader searches where the product isn’t clear the Rich snippet is more likely to be about the products and/or ranges from the manufacturer you’re searching for.
-But these Product identifiers help you become listed in those rich results.
+For specific searches Google often shows what’s called Rich Results Snippets, which show the product and then lists all the companies and prices within it.
+For broader searches where the product isn’t clear, the Rich Results is more likely to be about the products and/or ranges from the manufacturer you’re searching for.
+But these Product Identifiers help you become listed in those Rich Results.

 Search: black and white patterned tiles

-Here’s a few questions to ask yourself:
+Here’s a few questions to consider:

-- What do you think about these results?
+1. What do you think about these results?

 What is a feed rule?

-Example: Product Title “Where’s That From Red High Heels – Size 4” If we wanted to use a rule to automatically show the “Color” attribute, we could extract the colour from this title in your feed automatically.
+Example: Product Title “Where’s That From Red High Heels – Size 4If we wanted to use a rule to automatically show the “Color” attribute, we could extract the colour from this title in your feed automatically.
 Whilst this fixes the issue, you’d then need to maintain it, and also consider other spelling variations like shoe, shoes, pumps, etc… Otherwise, you’d be better off adding this attribute correctly to your product.

-How to find feed rules:
+How to find feed rules in Google Merchant Centre

-In the old version of Google Merchant Center
+In the old version

-- Select Products on the left side of the screen
+1. Select Products on the left side of the screen

-- Then select Feeds
+2. Then select Feeds

-- Select your Product Feed by clicking the name of it
+3. Select your Product Feed by clicking the name of it

-- In the tabs, select feed rules
+4. In the tabs, select feed rules

-- Select Add icon and choose from the list of Processed Attributes
+5. Select Add icon and choose from the list of Processed Attributes

-- Choose what you’re doing and how, whether you Set a value, Extract a value, Standardise a value – the list goes on.
+6. Choose what you’re doing and how, whether you Set a value, Extract a value, Standardise a value – the list goes on.

-In the new version of Google Merchant Center (Launched: Summer 2024)
+In the new version (Launched Summer 2024)

-- Select the Cog icon in the top right
+1. Select the Cog icon in the top right

-- Select Data Sources
+2. Select Data Sources

-- Select your Product Feed by clicking the name of it
+3. Select your Product Feed by clicking the name of it

-- In the tabs, select Your Attribute Rules
+4. In the tabs, select Your Attribute Rules

-- Select Add Attribute Rule and select from the list of Processed Attributes
+5. Select Add Attribute Rule and select from the list of Processed Attributes

-- Choose what you’re doing and how, whether you Set a value, Extract a value, Standardise a value – the list goes on.
+6. Choose what you’re doing and how, whether you Set a value, Extract a value, Standardise a value – the list goes on.

-Applying your Feed Rule changes
+Applying your feed rule changes

 Whilst you’re working on this, nothing will change: even when you press save, the feed won’t update.
 You need to press Apply Changes for this rule to be applied.